-Lakewood Elementary School is dedicated to producing respectful, outstanding citizens who are active learners and responsible leaders.
+Lakewood Elementary School is dedicated to producing respectful, outstanding citizens who are motivated learners and exceptional leaders.
+Learning is the passport to success.

 Our school environment is one in which all learners grow and succeed, and leadership talents are developed.
 We support our learners because they are capable, and we believe in them.
 Our teaching practices are both reflective of and responsive to the individual needs of our students.
 We value and accommodate diversity.
 Families are recognized as partners in the learning process.
 We encourage communication between staff and the community as we work to create the best learning opportunities for our students.